 Producers must first obtain approval from BCAD and the Greater Fort Lauderdale/Broward Film Commission prior to beginning their projects at Fort Lauderdale-Hollywood International Airport (FLL) and North Perry Airport (NPA).
 The County requires specialized insurance and a Film Commission issued permit for all commercial filming/videotaping, training videos, and still photography.

-The Aviation Department will make every effort to allow producers to use its facilities.
-Production companies must understand that the Aviation Department has the responsibility to the travelling public of providing a safe and secure facility as their foremost priority.
+Th e Aviation Department will make every effort to allow producers to use its facilities.
+Production companies must understand that the Aviation Department has the responsibility to the traveling public of providing a safe and secure facility as their foremost priority.
 When and if the airport can accommodate a production, it will be at the discretion of the Aviation Department.

 BCAD must have all the completed paperwork at least 10 working days before the proposed filming date for us to consider the request.